-Upon completion of the project, all recipients will be required to provide a full report, including proof of the successfully completed project and/or final milestone in the end of project report in the form of photographic evidence (for Restoration and Conservation and Education projects) or a copy or link to the final innovative digital or print interpretation for Research and Publication projects.
+All recipients will be required to provide a full report at the end of the project, including proof of the successfully completed project and/or completion of the final milestone form.
+Acceptable forms of proof may be in the form of

-Acknowledgment and publications
+- photographs (for Restoration, preservation and Conservation and education projects) - a copy or link to the final digital or print interpretation (for Research and Publication projects) - other suitable forms of proof may be determined in writing with the RAHS Grants Coordinator.

+Intellectual property

-In the case of publication, a copy of the publication, microfilm, digital file etc. must be deposited in the RAHS library.
-Audio-visual projects must comply with Australian copyright law.
+In the case of publication, a copy of the publication, digital file, creation etc. must be deposited in the RAHS library.
+Projects must comply with Australian intellectual property and copyright law.